I hope you will agree with me when I say,

-You won’t have to hold anything back, as the DM10X features heavy-duty, chrome-plated steel rack with hinged, quick-release clamps.
+- You won’t have to hold anything back, as the DM10X features heavy-duty, chrome-plated steel rack with hinged, quick-release clamps.

-The pads uses Alesis’ Dynamic Articulation™ technology.
+- The pads uses Alesis’ Dynamic Articulation™ technology.
 What this means is that the snare pad has the ability to produce various sounds depending on where you hit it, which just go ahead to make the DM10 sounds great even without any computer editing.

 So if you wouldn’t only want to use the DM10 for the studio but for practicing at home or outside play too, then your best bet would have been the Dm10X which sadly has been discontinued.

-Video Demo of the Alesis DM10 in action.
+Video Demo of the Alesis DM10 in action

-Alesis DM10X Electric Drum Kit
+Alesis DM10X Electronic Drum Kit

-UPDATE! the sales of the Alesis DM10 X kit has been officially discontinued by Alesis for reasons best known to them.
+The sales of the Alesis DM10 X kit has been officially discontinued by Alesis for reasons best known to them.

 Lets get this clearly, the difference between the DM10X and the DM10 is that, the Alesis DM10X can function both as a studio kit and as an outdoor play electronic drum set as well.
 Outside that, the DM10 is a perfected electronic drum set for studio recording and play.

 The DM10X’s sound module is no doubt the true star of this piece of equipment.
 It is the world’s first drum-sound module that enables you to load new sound sets via USB connection from your computer.
 What that means?
 It ensures that your module is always current.